 The Monastery of Daphni was built in the 6th century BC.
 One of the oldest monasteries in Attica, it has been damaged and rebuilt many times along centuries.
 It distinguishes for the wonderful frescoes.

 This church was built in the 11th century in the Greek-cross plan and dedicated to the Presentation of the Virgin.
 It was originally a temple to the glory of Demeter, the goddess of agriculture and nature.
 A lovely green forest surrounds the monastery and many trekking paths cross it.

 Since October 2010, the Municipal Gallery of Athens is housed in a Neoclassical building in Avdi Square, Metaxourgio.
-It owns about 3,000 pieces, most of them painted by 19th and 20th century Greek artists.
+It owns about 3,000 pieces, most of them painted by the 19th and 20th century, Greek artists.